mgimenozaragoza/puppet_modules/custom_nginx/README.md

 # Custom_nginx module for Puppet

-this Module was create by Manel Gimeno <m.gimeno.zaragoza@gmail.com>
+This Module was create by Manel Gimeno <m.gimeno.zaragoza@gmail.com>

 ## Table of Contents